Jaswant Singh: Early life

-Singh was born on 3 January 1938 in the village of Jasol in Barmer district of Rajasthan in a Rajput family.
+Singh was born on 3 January 1938 in the village of Jasol in Rajputana Agency of British India (now Balotra district) of Rajasthan, India in a Rajput family.
 His father was Sardar Singh Rathore of Jasol and mother was Kunwar Baisa.
 Singh was married to Sheetal Kanwar.
 They had two sons.
 His elder son, Manvendra Singh, is a former Member of Parliament from Barmer.
 He was an officer in the Indian Army in the 1960s and was an alumnus of Mayo College and the National Defence Academy, Khadakwasla.

-After his education from the National Defence Academy, he was enrolled in the Indian Army in the year 1957 and was designated to the position of the Captain of the Central India Horse unit of allegiance.
-And he was also a participant of Indo-Pakistani War of 1965 and was the commander of his unit and was the Major at the time of Sino-Indian border dispute of the year 1965 after which he retired from the Indian Army in the next year, 1966 to join politics after serving the Armed forces for 10 years.
+After his education from the National Defence Academy, he was enrolled in the Indian Army in the year 1957 and was designated to the position of the Captain in the Central India Horse unit.
+And he was also a participant of Indo-Pakistani War of 1965 and was the commander of his unit.
+He was a Major at the time of Sino-Indian border dispute of the year 1965 after which he retired from the Indian Army in the next year to join politics after serving in the Armed forces for 10 years.
 He was a close accompany of Bhairon Singh Shekhawat and made his links with Bharatiya Jana Sangh.
 He was a member and associate of Rashtriya Swayamsevak Sangh from the 1960s.

 Career events

 In the government of Vajpayee, Singh was External Affairs Minister, and later went on to become the Finance Minister.
 He was also the Defence Minister when George Fernandes was forced to resign after the Tehelka exposure.

 Singh is widely regarded for his handling of relations with the United States which were strained after the 1998 Indian nuclear tests but which ameliorated soon after culminating in the 2000 visit of U.S. President Bill Clinton to India.
 His skill as a negotiator and diplomat during talks with the United States has been well acknowledged by his U.S. counterpart Strobe Talbott.

-Singh has been frequently criticized by political parties for escorting terrorists to Kandhahar, Afghanistan.
+Singh has been frequently criticised by political parties for escorting terrorists to Kandhahar, Afghanistan.
 They were released by the Government of India in exchange for passengers from the hijacked Indian Airlines flight IC 814.

 Singh was denied a Member of Parliament ticket for Barmer by BJP for the 2014 Indian general election over Col. Sonaram Choudhary.
 Unhappy, Singh filed his nomination as an independent candidate from Barmer constituency.
 Subsequently, he was expelled from BJP for six years and lost the election.